Edie Sedgwick: Early life and education (1943–1964)

-In 1958, her parents enrolled her at St. Timothy's School in Maryland.
-She was eventually taken out of the school due to an eating disorder that had progressed to anorexia.

-In the autumn of 1962, at her father's insistence, Sedgwick was committed to the private Silver Hill psychiatric hospital in New Canaan, Connecticut.
-As the regime was very lax, Sedgwick easily manipulated the situation at Silver Hill, and her weight kept dropping.
-She was later sent to Bloomingdale, the Westchester County, New York division of New York Hospital, where her anorexia improved markedly.
-Around the time she left the hospital, she had a brief relationship with a Harvard student, became pregnant, and procured an abortion, citing her present psychological issues.
+In 1958, Sedgwick's parents enrolled her at St. Timothy's School in Maryland.
+She was eventually taken out of the school due to her continuing eating disorder, which had progressed to anorexia.
+In the autumn of 1962, at her father's insistence, Sedgwick was committed to the private Silver Hill Hospital in New Canaan, Connecticut.
+As the regime was very lax, she easily manipulated her situation at Silver Hill and her weight kept dropping.
+She was later sent to Bloomingdale, the behavioral health wing in the Westchester County division of New York Hospital, where her anorexia improved markedly.
+Around the time she left the hospital, she had a brief relationship with a Harvard student, became pregnant and procured an abortion, citing her present psychological issues.

-In the autumn of 1963, Sedgwick moved to Cambridge, Massachusetts and began studying sculpture with her cousin, artist Lily Saarinen.
+In the autumn of 1963, Sedgwick moved to Cambridge, Massachusetts, and began studying sculpture with her cousin, artist Lily Saarinen.
 According to Saarinen, Sedgwick "was very insecure about men, though all the men loved her."
 During this period, she partied with members of an elite bohemian fringe of the Harvard social scene.

-Sedgwick was deeply affected by the loss of her older brothers, Francis Jr. (known as "Minty") and Robert (known as "Bobby"), who died within 18 months of each other.
-Francis Sedgwick, who had a particularly unhappy relationship with their father, suffered several breakdowns, eventually dying by suicide in 1964 while committed at Silver Hill Hospital.
-Her second oldest brother, Robert, also suffered from mental health problems and died when his motorcycle crashed into the side of a New York City bus on New Year's Eve 1965.
+Sedgwick was deeply affected by the loss of her older brothers, Francis Jr. (known as "Minty") and Robert (known as "Bobby"), who died within eighteen months of each other.
+Francis, who had a particularly unhappy relationship with their father, suffered several mental breakdowns, eventually committing suicide in 1964 while at Silver Hill Hospital.
+Robert, her second oldest brother, also suffered from mental health problems and died when his motorcycle crashed into the side of a New York City bus on New Year's Eve 1965.

-The Factory
+On her twenty-first birthday in April 1964, Sedgwick received an $80,000 trust fund from her maternal grandmother.
+In September 1964, she relocated to New York to pursue a career in modeling.
+In December 1964, she was injured in an automobile accident.